 Finally, in the relevant Annexes on those "responsible for specific aspects of water management", long lists of additional authorities are presented showing how complex the overall setup is.
 With regard to the main next steps and difficulties, the RBMPs mention that many of the "responsible authorities" at the regional level are not sufficiently staffed, so they are in danger of not fully covering their responsibilities.
-Additionally, the fact that the RBMPs were commissioned to consultants may have limited the Regional Water Directorates' opportunities to gain further insight into WFD issues and experience.
+Additionally, the fact that the RBMPs were commissioned to consultants may have limited the Regional Water Directorates' opportunities to gain further insight into WFD issues and experience (except for GR13/14).
 Capacity building has nevertheless been undertaken through seminars organised by the EGY.

-As mentioned above, the drafting of the RBMPs was commissioned to different consultants and coordinated by the EGY.
+As mentioned above, the drafting of the RBMPs was commissioned to different consultants and coordinated by the EGY (except for GR13/14).
 A general national approach has been followed.
-There are some differences in terms of the methodologies and available data that were used among the different groups of the consultants e.g. the GR01/02/03 plans were compiled by one team, the GR04/05/08 plans by another, GR06/07 plans by a third team, GR09/10 plans by a fourth and GR11/12 plans by a fifth.
+There are some differences in terms of the methodologies and available data that were used among the different groups of the consultants e.g. the GR01/02/03 plans were compiled by one team, the GR04/05/08 plans by another, GR06/07 plans by a third team, GR09/10 plans by a fourth, GR11/12 plans by a fifth, while GR13/14 by the EGY and the Regional Water Directorates (also assisted by the local universities of Crete and Aegean), as well as by other involved regional and local authorities).
 However, as the Special Secretariat for Water coordinated all the teams there are several common specifications.
 There were no main changes announced or implemented after the submission of the RBMPs (corrections dealt with clarifications or typos).

-3.3 RBMPs - Structure, completeness, legal status
+RBMPs - Structure, completeness, legal status